MohamedM216/LibraryManagementSystemAPI/README.md

 📈 <h2>Future Improvements</h2>

-    Add unit tests and integration tests.
+-Add unit tests and integration tests.
-    Implement pagination, search and filter functionality for books.
+-Implement pagination and advanced searching.
-    Enable members and authors to update their profiles.
+-Enable members and authors to update their profiles.